MrMicrowaveOven/AlgorithmsCurriculum/negotiating/email-negotiations.md

 * Thanks so much for the offer
 * I'm excited about your company for [specific reason]
 * I have one minor concern about compensation
-* [Requested compensation] (use a specific number that's higher than your goal so there's room to negotiate)
+* My requested compensation (use a specific number that's higher than your goal so there's room to negotiate)
 * Reason I feel I should be compensated
   * There are lots of reasons you might be a great fit for the company.
 Consider two things:
     * Anything the company has mentioned that makes you a unique fit.
 For example: